WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

-Since each property in the `struct` I showed above engaged a heap storage allocation to store the data, the cost of copying this struct is increased at the same time -- the count of heap storage here means the count of object retain operations and retaining shall be guaranteed to be atomic.
+Since each property in the `struct` I showed above engaged a heap storage allocation to store the data, the cost of copying this struct is increased at the same time -- how many heap storage allocations bring how many retain operations.
+Since retaining shall be guaranteed to be atomic, this may cause lagging in user interactions and waste in memory space.
-This may cause lagging in user interactions and waste in memory space.
-By adopting this technique to several heavily used `struct`s of a real app produced by ByteDance, I've improved the user interaction by increasing the fps from 48fps to 56fps and decreasing 600MB memory usage.

-TODO: Before-after comparison for the optimization of the app I mentioned

 To reduce the cost of copying the struct, we can aggregate the properties to a class instance which is supposed to be the storage, then implement